jcristau/Lima-documentation/source/index.rst

    contain the root `toctree` directive.

 ====
-Lima
+LImA
 ====

 Introdution
 ===========

-LImA ( **L** ibrary for **IM** age **A** cquisition) is a project for the unified control of 2D detectors.
+LImA ( **L** ibrary for **Im** age **A** cquisition) is a project for the unified control of 2D detectors.
 The aim is to clearly separate hardware specific code from common software configuration and features, like setting standard acquisition parameters (exposure time, external trigger), file saving and image processing.

 Getting started
 ===============